The Best Metals For Sensitive Ears: A Beginners Guide (VIDEO)

 Third, an old toothbrush may be too hard on your jewelry, resulting in scratching, and it may contain particles of toothpaste, which could also be damaging to your silver jewelry.

-What should you use instead of using baking soda & vinegar?
+What should you use instead of the baking soda & vinegar solution?

 You should try to prevent damage to your jewelry by taking it off when needed and put it away in airtight containers – like a Ziploc bag – when you’re not wearing it.